MicrosoftDocs/SupportArticles-docs/support/sql/tools/use-sqldumper-generate-dump-file.md

 Furthermore, the **size of the dump file** on disk should be planned for, especially if multiple dumps are a possibility and if large, non-default dump types are selected.
 Make sure you review the 'Dump Types' section to know what to expect.
 By default, some dump methods will create the dump in SQL Server Instance's *\Log* folder, which, in default simple configuration would also be system disk and data+log disk for SQL Server.
 Bringing that disk to saturation will have severe impact on SQL Server and/or system availability.

-## Address impact of dump generation on clustered systems
+## Manage the impact on clustered systems

-The process stops responding during the dump generation.
+The process is suspended temporarily during the dump generation.
 This might affect the SQL Server service availability and trigger resources failover in Always On contexts (both Failover cluster instance and Availability group).
 The dump generation of different processes impacts resources differently.
 Read the [Impact of Dump Generation](#impact-of-dump-generation) and [Dump Types](#dump-types) sections carefully.

 When capturing a SQL Server process dump file (especially a filtered dump file or a full dump file) on a clustered SQL Server or a SQL Server hosting an Always On availability group (AG) instance, the clustered SQL Server or AG might fail over to another node if the dump file takes too long to be completed.
 To prevent failover, use the following settings before capturing the dump file.
 The change can be reverted after a dump file is taken: